Francisco Franco: End of the Civil War

-By early 1939 only Madrid (see History of Madrid) and a few other areas remained under control of the government forces.
+By early 1939 only Madrid (see History of Madrid), Barcelona and Catalan, and a few other areas remained under control of the government forces.
+Franco's troops captured Barcelona in January 1939.

 On 27 February Chamberlain's Britain and Daladier's France officially recognised the Franco regime.
 On 28 March 1939, with the help of pro-Franco forces inside the city (the "fifth column" General Mola had mentioned in propaganda broadcasts in 1936), Madrid fell to the Nationalists.
 The next day, Valencia, which had held out under the guns of the Nationalists for close to two years, also surrendered.
 Victory was proclaimed on 1 April 1939, when the last of the Republican forces surrendered.
 On the same day, Franco placed his sword upon the altar of a church and vowed to never take it up again unless Spain itself was threatened with invasion.

 Although Germany had recognised the Franco Government, Franco's policy towards Germany was extremely cautious until spectacular German victories at the beginning of the Second World War.
 An early indication that Franco was going to keep his distance from Germany soon proved true.
 A rumoured state visit by Franco to Germany did not take place and a further rumour of a visit by Goering to Spain, after he had enjoyed a cruise in the Western Mediterranean, again did not materialise.
 Instead Goering had to return to Berlin.

 During the Civil War and in the aftermath, a period known as the White Terror took place.
 This saw mass executions of Republican and other Nationalist enemies, standing in contrast to the wartime Red Terror.
 Historical analysis and investigations estimate the number of executions by the Franco regime during this time to be between 100,000 and 200,000 dead.